PekkaPek/languagelearner/README.md

 ## Set Up

 1. Clone this repository to your Web server.
-2. Import _languageLearner/db/db_create.sql_ file to __mobileweb-amazeme__ database.
+2. Import _languageLearner/db/db_create.sql_ to MySQL.
+This will create database and tables.
-3. Create a database user.
+3. Create a database user to __mobileweb-amazeme_ database.
 The application uses this user for the database access.
   * Username: usramazeme
   * Password: Am@Z3mE
 4. To test the application, open it with web browser.